tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 Betty Lou put up her hand and shook her head as if to say, no. I said, "Okay."

 Dinner was not fun.
 As we ate Betty Lou behaved oddly, asked me if I had considered Lasik surgery.
 Then she asked me if I ever thought about getting a hobby.
 Then she babbled something about the Zombie Apocalypse.
-Her hands made spastic gestures and I feared for the lady sitting to her right.
+Her hands made spastic gestures.
+I feared for the lady sitting to her right.

 As we neared the end of our absolutely unlovely dinner Betty Lou said, “There’s something that’s really bothering me.
 Are we still having a, ‘casual and low key’…,” her hand made a vague Italian gesture that came a little too close to the lady to her right's face.
 I winced.